-I am requesting a formal appeal of your denial of Epidural Lysis of Adhesions (Epidural Adhesiolysis) for my patient, (patient name).
-I have been treating (patient name) for (diagnosis) for the past (duration).
-DESCRIBE HISTORY, CONSERVE TRMT, SURGERIES, ETC. - YOU'RE TRYING TO PROVE WHY THIS PATIENT NEEDS/NEEDED THIS PROCEDURE.
+I am requesting authorization/precertification on behalf of my patient (patient name) for the outpatient procedure, Epidural Lysis of Adhesions.
+(Patient name) has been a patient of mine for approximately..............
+I have been treating (patient name) for (diagnosis).
+This patient presents with (DESCRIBE HISTORY).
+(Patient name) has tried and failed (CONSERVE TRMT, SURGERIES, ETC. - YOU'RE TRYING TO PROVE WHY THIS PATIENT NEEDS THIS PROCEDURE).

 Epidural Lysis of Adhesions (Lysis) is an Interventional Pain Management technique which emerged in the late 80's.
-To date, there have been in excess of 1.6 million Lysis procedures done in the US and in over 32 countries internationally.
+To date, there have been in excess of 1.7 million Lysis procedures done in the US and in over 32 countries internationally.
 Lysis was developed as a means of removing epidural scarring leading directly or indirectly to compression, inflammation, swelling, or a decreased nutritional supply of nerve roots.
 It utilizes a number of modalities in the effort to break up epidural scarring, including the use of a spring wound catheter, placement of the catheter in the ventro-lateral aspect of the epidural space at the site of the exiting nerve root, and the use of high volumes of injectate, including local anesthetics and saline, either hypertonic or isotonic, along with steroids.